orbs-network/orbs-spec/version-release/NAMING.md

 * `{PATCH}` indicates changes in implementation according to semver semantics.
 It must increase monotonically within the same protocol.
 It can be any non-negative integer (0 and above).

 * `-canary` is an optional segment that indicates the canary rollout group.
-If given, this is not a **GA** version but rather a **canary** version that should only be rolled out to canary virtual chains.
+If given, this is not a **main** version but rather a **canary** version that should only be rolled out to canary virtual chains.

 * `+hotfix` is an optional segment that indicates that this version should be applied faster than normal.
 Normal gradual rollout takes place over **24h**, versions marked as hotflix roll out over **1h**.